Is the Mountain Beetle Eating up the Lumber Industry?

 One answer may rest in the residential and commercial building construction industry.
 In a 2010 report, author Ben Parfitt suggests building with wood as a form of green counterattack.
 Parfitt writes, “It takes, for example, 2.9 times more fossil fuel energy to produce the equivalent amount of concrete slabs, 3.1 times more energy to produce the equivalent amount of clay bricks, and 17.3 times more energy to produce the equivalent amount of steel studs as it does softwood lumber.
 Building with wood amasses carbon, saves energy and restores the environment.”

-After all, the mountain pine beetle has already eaten too much pine for pre-emption.
+After all, the MPB has already eaten too much pine for pre-emption.
 Even so, the lumber industry can be vital to processing the results.

 [i] Nikiforuk, Andrew Empire of the Beetle: How Human Folly and a Tiny Bug Are Killing North America`s Great Forests.
 Vancouver: David Suzuki Foundation, 2011.